physcrf/utility/README.md

 Therefore I just collect functions from multiple libraries into one single package for my own use.
 Some functions are also renamed or rewrapped to fit my convention.
-Also, there are some codes are written by my own.
+Also, there are some codes written by my own.
 Right now, used libraries are
 - [Alexandria](https://common-lisp.net/project/alexandria/)
 - [serapeum](https://github.com/ruricolist/serapeum)
 - [uiop](https://common-lisp.net/project/asdf/uiop.html)